maddie35/portfolio/INFO-ARC.md

 ## NOW
 <img src="https://maddie35.s3.us-east-2.amazonaws.com/after-site.svg" alt="Screenshot of new navigation" width="800">

+The new information architecture has streamlined navigation to provide a more intuitive experience for both internal and external users.

 ### AI-Powered Search

 With the templatized content providing a consistent experience for both users and computers, we implemented an AI tool to further improve the documentation experience.
 [View it in action](https://maddie35.s3.us-east-2.amazonaws.com/AI-assistant.mp4).
 [Try it yourself](https://docs.affirm.com/).